okamidash/oxide.one/readme.md

 Physical hosts shall have dnf-automatic configured to download only.
 Installing the packages is left up to the operator to do; which is completed on a weekly basis.

-This is done so that bringing down a physical host (and the vms that live on it) is planned, rather than sporadic.
+This is done so that bringing down a physical host (and the VMs that live on it) is planned, rather than sporadic.

-Virtual hosts should have dnf-automatic configured to download and install immeadietely.
-Tihs is done because bringing down a vm won't mean bringing down an entire stack (usually).
+Virtual hosts should have dnf-automatic configured to download and install immediately.
+This is done because bringing down a VM won't mean bringing down an entire stack (usually).

 **Setup**